crate/cratedb-guide/docs/integrate/azure-functions/index.md

 :::{grid-item-card} Data Enrichment using IoT Hub, Azure Functions and CrateDB
 :link: azure-functions-learn
 :link-type: ref
-A common pattern is to use an Azure Function to enrich and ingest data to a CrateDB instance by connecting that Azure Function to an IoT Hub's new messages trigger.
+A common pattern uses an Azure Function to enrich and ingest data into a CrateDB instance by connecting the function to an IoT Hub new‑messages trigger.
 :::

 ::::